railgunlabs/unicorn/README.md

 ## MISRA C:2012 Compliance

-Unicorn honors all Mandatory, most Required, and most Advisory rules defined by MIRSA C:2012 and its amendments.
+Unicorn honors all Mandatory, most Required, and most Advisory rules defined by MISRA C:2012 and its amendments.
 Deviations are [documented here](https://RailgunLabs.com/unicorn/manual/misra-compliance/).
 You are encouraged to audit Unicorn and verify its level of conformance is acceptable.